 The EPDM Roofing Association (ERA) is the first trade association solely representing the manufacturers of EPDM single-ply roofing products and their leading suppliers.
 ERA provides technical and research support to the public and the construction industry, and communicates the longstanding attributes, consistency and the value proposition of EPDM rubber membrane roofing materials.

-ERA’s members and associates have accomplished an impressive number of impactful and critical industry projects and programs during the organization’s seven year history.
+ERA’s members and associates have accomplished an impressive number of impactful and critical industry projects and programs during the organization’s history.
 We have built on that strong foundation of achievement and intensified our efforts to meet the considerable challenges facing our industry today:

 LEGISLATIVE AND REGULATORY MONITORING

 - ERA mobilized a highly effective response to regulatory agencies in the northeast and mid-Atlantic states who planned to implement new regulations limiting volatile organic compounds (VOCs) in adhesives and sealants.
 If the regulations had passed in their original form, they would have called for immediate implementation which would have severely impacted the commercial roofing industry.
 ERA worked to have these regulations changed and is proud to report that each and every state with final regulations has followed the implementation schedule requested by ERA.